Do you want fresh new ideas that work? Welcome to MovingIron, where we mix old-school philosophy with new-age technology.

-For those that don't know the story behind the name or too young to have heard the phrase Movin' Iron ...
-Every Saturday morning we had a sales meeting that always ended with our manager asking "What are we gonna do today?"
-We would answer in unison "Move Iron" our boss was old-school from Chicago so some of us would joke and say "Not much iron left in them these days boss" Jim would always reply "Shut up go move some iron"
+For those who don't know the story behind the name or are too young to have heard the phrase Movin' Iron, every Saturday morning, we had a sales meeting that always ended with our manager asking, "What are we gonna do today?"
+We would answer in unison, "Move Iron" our boss was old-school from Chicago, so some of us would joke and say, "Not much iron left in them these days, boss" Jim would always reply, "Shut up, go move some iron."

-So, I named the company Movingiron to Honor the meanest, craziest most caring, loveable used car director I have ever met.
-Jim hated everybody but he was a damn good car man.
-I would watch in amazement as he completely transforms into someone else when he was in front of a customer.
+So, I named the company Movingiron to Honor the meanest, craziest, most caring, and loveable used car director I have ever met.
+Jim hated everybody, but he was a damn good car man.
+I would watch in amazement as he completely transformed into someone else when he was in front of a customer.

-I remember getting my first business cards and was very excited to see my name on the card next to certified sales professional.
-Jim noticed how I admired my cards and asked to let him see them.
-I thought it was odd when a couple of the guys that were around me took off as I handed Jim my box of pride.
-Jim looked at them and said nice card how much did they cost.
+I remember getting my first business card and was very excited to see my name on the card next to the certified sales professional.
+Jim noticed how I admired my cards and asked me to let him see them.
+I thought it was odd when two guys around me took off as I handed Jim my pride box.
+Jim looked at them and said lovely card.
+How much did they cost?
 I proudly said thirty-five dollars.
 He pulled out a wad of cash.

-I said yes sir and went back to work.
-Jim had my number and yes you had to be that extreme with me or I wouldn’t have got the lesson.
-Like the time he was penciling a deal with me and on the second pencil, I asked why he was wanting me to go back and bump the guy for more money down.
-Oh man, you never talk back to your manager, Jim turned red and I thought I saw steam come out of his ears.
-Jim looked like a taller Danny DeVito if that gives you an idea.
-Anyway, that was the first time I ever heard a ten-key crash into a wall.
-If you don’t know what a ten-key is google it.
+I said yes, sir, and went back to work.
+Jim had my number, and yes, you had to be that extreme with me, or I wouldn’t have got the lesson.
+For the time, he was penciling a deal with me, and on the second pencil, I asked why he wanted me to go back and bump the guy for more money down.
+Oh man, you never talk back to your manager, Jim turned red, and I thought I saw steam come out of his ears.
+Jim looked like a taller Danny DeVito, if that gives you an idea.
+That was the first time I heard a ten-key crash into a wall.
+If you don’t know what a ten-key is, google it.

-From that point on I always said yes sir and no sir and when Jim said jump I would ask him how high.
-I was a green pea and to me, Jim was some sort of car God.
+From then on, I always said yes sir and no sir, and when Jim said jump, I would ask him how high.
+I was a green pea; Jim was some car god to me.
 There was a purpose to everything he said.
-The man really very rarely joked or smiled I guess he saved that for the customers.
-He was pretty miserable most of the time because he hated working with people with no talent he would say.
-Jim and I became really good friends.
-He took me under his wing and really installed a lot of great closing terminologies that I still use to this day.
+The man rarely joked or smiled; I guess he saved that for the customers.
+He was pretty miserable most of the time because he hated working with people with no talent, he would say.
+Jim and I became excellent friends.
+He took me under his wing and installed many great closing terminologies that I still use today.

 Now you know why Moving Iron is Moving Iron.
-Jim passed a few years ago but I will always remember him and appreciate him taking time out to teach me the business.
-I’m not sure if he knew but I can’t imagine him not knowing that he saved my life.
+Jim passed a few years ago, but I will never forget him and appreciate him taking the time to teach me the business.
+I’m not sure if he knew, but I can’t imagine not knowing he had saved my life.